francESCOBAR99/InternetTechnology_project/README.md

 FHNW Thrift is a online markeplace for students at FHNW to resale studying material and other things.

 ### User Stories
-1. As a user I want to create offers for my fellow students.
+1. As a user, I want to create offers for my fellow students.
-2. As a user I want to filter offers by location.
+2. As a user, I want to filter offers by location.
-3. As a user I want to report suspicious offers to avoid getting scammed.
+3. As a user, I want to report suspicious offers to avoid getting scammed.
-4. As a user I want to delete my offers, so that I do not get contacted anymore after my offer is sold.
+4. As a user, I want to delete my offers, so that I do not get contacted anymore after my offer is sold.
-5. As a user I want to contact a seller when I am insterested in a product.
+5. As a user, I want to contact a seller when I am insterested in a product.
-6. As a user I want to edit my offers
+6. As a user, I want to edit my offers.
+7. As an admin, I want to evaluate (approve or delete) newly created user offers to ensure compliance.
+8. As an admin, I want to modify and delete existing offers.
+9. As an admin, I want to refrain users access in case of user suspicious activities.

 ### Use Case